SuperFuels/COMDEX/docs/Future Build/Libraries/Symatics/Symatics Algebra.md

 		- Dual-mode: not dependent on Codex but not disconnected"]

 		next["⚡ Next Step
-		- Patch lean_inject_cli.py + lean_inject.py with mode flag
+		- Patch lean_inject.py with mode flag
-		- Add shim logic in lean_utils.py
+		- Add FastAPI validation + error reporting
-		- Start with CLI implementation"]
+		- Then wire lean_watch.py to propagate mode"]

 		goal --> orig --> new --> impl --> design --> why --> next
 	end